-- .1 Separate waste materials for reuse and recycling in accordance with Section 01 74 00 Cleaning and Waste Management. - .2 Remove from site and dispose of packaging materials at appropriate recycling facilities. - .3 Place materials defined as hazardous or toxic in designated containers.

-- .4 Ensure emptied containers are sealed and stored safely. - .5 Unused paint, coating materials must be disposed of at official hazardous material collections site as approved by Contract Administrator. - Paint, stain and wood preservative finishes and related materials (thinners, and solvents) are regarded as hazardous products and are subject to regulations for disposal. - .7 Material which cannot be reused must be treated as hazardous waste and disposed of in an appropriate manner. - .8 Place materials defined as hazardous or toxic waste, including used sealant and adhesive tubes and containers, in containers or areas designated for hazardous waste. - .9 To reduce the amount of contaminants entering waterways, sanitary/storm drain systems or into ground follow these procedures: - .1 Retain cleaning water for water-based materials to allow sediments to be filtered out. - .2 Retain cleaners, thinners, solvents and excess paint and place in designated containers and ensure proper disposal. - .3 Return solvent and oil soaked rags used during painting operations for contaminant recovery, proper disposal, or appropriate cleaning and laundering. - .4 Dispose of contaminants in approved legal manner in accordance with hazardous waste regulations. - .5 Empty paint cans are to be dry prior to disposal or recycling (where available).
+- .1 Separate and recycle waste materials in accordance with Section 01 74 19 Waste Management and Disposal. - .2 Place materials defined as hazardous or toxic waste in designated containers. - .3 Ensure emptied containers are sealed and stored safely for disposal away for public. - .4 Use chemical hardeners that are non-toxic, biodegradable and have zero or low VOC's. - .5 Dispose of surplus chemical and finishing materials in accordance with Federal, Provincial and Municipal regulations. - .6 Ensure emptied containers are sealed and stored safely. - .7 Unused paint, coating materials must be disposed of at official hazardous material collections Site as approved by Contract Administrator. - .8 Paint, stain and wood preservative finishes and related materials (thinners, and solvents) are regarded as hazardous products and are subject to regulations for disposal. - .9 Material which cannot be reused must be treated as hazardous waste and disposed of in an appropriate manner. - .10 Place materials defined as hazardous or toxic waste, including used sealant and adhesive tubes and containers, in containers or areas designated for hazardous waste. - .11 To reduce the amount of contaminants entering waterways, sanitary/storm drain systems or into ground follow these procedures: - .1 Retain cleaning water for water-based materials to allow sediments to be filtered out. - .2 Retain cleaners, thinners, solvents and excess paint and place in designated containers and ensure proper disposal. - .3 Return solvent and oil soaked rags used during painting operations for contaminant recovery, proper disposal, or appropriate cleaning and laundering. - .4 Dispose of contaminants in approved legal manner in accordance with hazardous waste regulations. - .5 Empty paint cans are to be dry prior to disposal or recycling (where available).